supler/test/README_v2.md

 # CTP - CUBRID Test Program

 ## Introduction
-CTP as testing tool for an open source project CUBRID, which is developed based on Java language, and it integrates functional testing, non-functional testing and result showing into one. it is easy to execute testing with a simple configuration.
+CTP as testing tool for an open source project CUBRID, which is developed based on Java language, and it integrates functional testing and result showing into one suite.
+It is easy to execute testing with a simple configuration.

 ## Requirements
 * Java 1.6 or higher, and configure Java environment variable "export JAVA_HOME=$java_installation_path".
 * Install CUBRID build, and make sure the related environment variable of CUBRID is configured correctly.
-* To get CTP program from github via command `git clone git://github.com/.../CTP/ctp.git $HOME/CTP`
+* To get CTP program from github via command `git clone git://github.com/CUBRID/cubrid-testtools/CTP/ctp.git $HOME/CTP`

 ## Quick start
 * Execute sample testing with the below commands:

 ```

-    cd $HOME/CTP
+    cd ${HOME}/CTP
     sh bin/ctp.sh sql -c conf/sample.conf

  ```